tldr-pages/tldr/pages/linux/pacman-remove.md

 `pacman --remove --cascade {{package_name}}`

-- List packages that would be affected (does remove any packages):
+- List packages that would be affected (does not remove any packages):

 `pacman --remove --print {{package_name}}`